 Many of us understand that drinking seriously impairs reaction time and spatial awareness, so we opt to take cabs, use ridesharing options, or lean on a designated driver when appropriate.
-But there’s still a lot of work to be done in this regard.
+But since driving under the influence is still a common cause of road accidents, it seems there’s still a lot of work to be done in this regard.

 Driving While High

-Similar to DUIs, driving under the influence of drugs is also a serious crime in Florida.
+Similar to DUIs, driving under the influence of drugs is also a serious crime and one of the major causes of road accidents in Florida.
 This applies to both illegal drugs, such as marijuana or methamphetamine, as well as legal prescription drugs that can have adverse effects on your driving capacity.

-Florida is well-known for its temperamental weather conditions, especially during hurricane season.
+Florida and Georgia are well-known for their temperamental weather conditions, especially during hurricane season.
 A clear, sunny day can quickly turn into a torrential downpour with limited visibility, slick surfaces, and potential obstructions on roads due to high winds.